Scottish Cycling

 Scottish Cycling, legally the Scottish Cyclists' Union (SCU), is the governing body for cycle sport in Scotland and is part of British Cycling, the national governing body in Britain.

 Scottish Cycling is currently located in the Sir Chris Hoy Velodrome, Glasgow.
-It covers road bicycle racing, track cycling, mountain bike racing, cyclo-cross, BMX racing and time trialing.
+It covers road bicycle racing, track cycling, mountain bike racing, cyclo-cross, BMX racing, cycle speedway and time trialing.

 Scottish Cycling introduced the MBLA award scheme (previously Scottish Mountain Bike Leader Award), qualification in the UK for leading organised groups on mountain biking rides.
 This award is now simply called the Mountain Bike Leader Award.

 Scottish Cycling has a performance department to help train and develop Scottish athletes.
-It also enters Scottish teams for events such as the Commonwealth Games and Tour of Britain.
+It also enters Scottish teams for events such as the Commonwealth Games, UCI Europe Tour events and UCI Mountain Bike events.

 History

 In 1931, Scottish cycling clubs formed a loose association named the Scottish Amateur Racing Association (SARA), which concerned itself with organisation of amateur road time trials.
 In 1936, a meeting of all Scottish clubs resolved to form a new body to represent all road time-trialling.
 This body, the Scottish Amateur Cycling Association (SACA), took over from the SARA in 1937.

 In the same year, the National Cyclists' Union (NCU) formed a Scottish section to regulate mass-start road and track cycling.
 Racing on the open road had been discouraged by the NCU since the 19th century for fear that it would jeopardise the place of all cyclists on the road.
 Mass races were held on private circuits and consequently there were few races.

 A desire to race on the open road led some clubs to affiliate to the rival British League of Racing Cyclists (BLRC) in 1945.
 The following year, the Scottish section of the NCU reformed itself into an autonomous body affiliated to the NCU, the Scottish National Cyclists' Union (SNCU).
 In response, in 1947, the Scottish BLRC reconstituted itself into the Scottish Cyclists' Union (SCU), an autonomous body affiliated to the BLRC.
 The inaugural meeting at the Clarion Rooms in Queen's Crescent, Glasgow, on 8 December 1946, resolved to ask the Union Cycliste Internationale, the world governing body, for recognition as the governing organisation in Scotland.
 The first president was Tom Cook, Member of Parliament for Dundee.

 In 1952 the SCU, SNCU and SACA amalgamated into a single body, which kept the Scottish Cyclists' Union name.
 That has since been shortened to Scottish Cycling (SC).

 As of 2015, the organisation has an annual budget of around £1.7 million, around half of which is provided by sportscotland.